How Does Frozen Shoulder Feel?

 Adhesive capsulitis may develop slowly over time and worsen as the condition progresses.
 Symptoms of frozen shoulder include:

 - Stiffness in the shoulder joint

 - Limited range of motion in the shoulder

 - A dull ache or throbbing sensation in the shoulder

 - Pain when reaching for objects or lifting your arm

 A frozen shoulder makes it challenging to perform everyday tasks and exercises.
 Those who participate in sports or similar activities find their performance suffers as a result.
 Ospina Medical understands how frustrating this can be, which is why we offer the latest in regenerative medicine to help you heal.

 How is frozen shoulder diagnosed?

 A consultation at Ospina Medical is necessary to diagnose adhesive capsulitis and provide pain relief.
-After reviewing your history and symptoms, Dr. Kohler or Dr. Maniam will perform an examination of your shoulder.
+After reviewing your history and symptoms, Dr. Kohler will perform an examination of your shoulder.
 This may involve moving your arm in different positions to see where you feel pain or stiffness.
 We may also order imaging tests to rule out other conditions.
 Please describe your symptoms in as much detail as possible to help us make an accurate diagnosis.